Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Multiple-time-scale analysis

 Let $A_x(T_1) =\alpha(T_1) e^{i\beta(T_1)}$, where $\alpha,\beta\in\mathbb{R}$, then the real part of the amplitude equation \eqref{eq:complex ampl eq} is

 where we defined $Q=\Re(\frac{a_2b_4}{2i\omega-b_1})$.
 The amplitude equation~\eqref{eq:Landau} is also known as the \emph{Landau equation} \cite{landau1944}.
 Unsurprisingly, equation \eqref{eq:Landau} agrees with the center manifold reduction~\eqref{eq:cm x}.
 The only difference is the denominator of $Q$.
-In the case of Eq.~\eqref{eq:cm x}, the derivation is limited to dynamics near the critical point ($\Re(a_1)=0$), \textit{i.e.}, in the neighboring region of $\Re(a_1)>0$ (see \cite{KKK98}), thus $a_1$ appears in the equation.
+In the case of Eq.~\eqref{eq:cm x}, the derivation is limited to dynamics near the critical point, \textit{i.e.}, in the neighborhood of $\Re(a_1)=0$ with $\Re(a_1)>0$ (see \cite{KKK98}), thus $a_1$ appears in the equation.
 Meanwhile, Eq.~\eqref{eq:Landau} is derived by separating the real part $\varkappa$ and imaginary part $\omega$ of $a_1$ into different orders of $\epsilon$, such that there is only $i\omega$ in the denominator of $Q$.
-However, this difference is trivial, as in Fig.~\ref{fig:rx bifurcation}, the difference of the traveling wave amplitude from \eqref{eq:Landau} and \eqref{eq:cm x} can barely be distinguished.
+However, this difference is trivial.
+As seen in Fig.~\ref{fig:rx bifurcation}, the difference between the traveling wave amplitudes computed from Eq.~\eqref{eq:Landau} and Eq.~\eqref{eq:cm x} are barely distinguishable.
+Importantly, Eqs.~\eqref{eq:cm x} and \eqref{eq:Landau} are asymptotically equivalent as $\Re(a_1)\rightarrow 0$ (at the critical point).